isomerpages/moe-clementitownsec/_curriculum/Assessment.md

 Note that:

 1. WA1, WA2, WA3 and WA4 represent the WA in Term 1, 2, 3 and 4 respectively.
-2. For Sec 3 Design & Technology, the EYE constitutes 100% of the Overall Results.
+2. For Sec 3 Design &amp; Technology, the EYE constitutes 100% of the Overall Results.
 Teachers will monitor students’ progress closely and provide feedback to parents.

 **Lower Sec Modular Subjects in Semester 1 (_i.e.
-Sec 1 Design & Technology and Sec 2 Food and Consumer Education_)**
+Sec 1 Design &amp; Technology and Sec 2 Food and Consumer Education_)**

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}